 Hi my name is Alfie,

-Just as a Peacock shows its beauty when one’s feathers are spread, so we show our beauty when we live in a state of expression.
+Just as a Peacock shows its beauty when its feathers are spread and voice heard, so we show our beauty when we live in a state of expression.
 Hence, the name and reminder, Be More Peacock!

 Exploring ways in which to alleviate the challenges of those whom live with addiction, mood & neurological disorders is why I formed Be more Peacock CIC.